Storm (Marvel Comics): Critical reception

-Karen Attiah of The Washington Post asserted, "African women are having a bit of a moment in American pop culture.
-From Nigerian author Chimamanda Adichie to Ghanaian-Nigerian author Taiye Selasie, to Kenyan star Lupita Nyong’o, African immigrant women are finding that their stories and performances resonate with American audiences.
-Now, a fictional woman is joining their ranks: Ororo Munroe, known as Storm, a member of Marvel’s X-Men team. [...]
-Even as a supporting character or member of an ensemble, Storm’s done it all.
-She’s been an African queen, a street thief, an X-Men team leader and the headmistress of the Jean Grey School of Higher Learning.
-In the world of comic book fantasy where black characters are scarce, the fact that Storm was one of the most powerful mutants in the X-Men universe was a point of pride growing up."
-Sara Century of Syfy said, "It’s no secret that Ororo Munroe is a FANGRRLS favorite.
+Sara Century of Syfy said, "It's no secret that Ororo Munroe is a FANGRRLS favorite.
 This is a woman that has been around the world and even a pretty fair amount of the galaxy yet she remains perhaps the most emotionally grounded X-Man.
-She’s an omega level mutant and finds herself regularly seated at tables of Marvel’s most powerful players.
+She's an omega level mutant and finds herself regularly seated at tables of Marvel's most powerful players.
 She has done everything from pickpocket to queen.
 She is kind of the best."
 David Harth of CBR.com wrote, "Storm has been on a long strange trip throughout her life in comics, one that's always seen her on an upward trajectory.
 From a thief on the streets of Cairo to a goddess on the African plains to a superhero and leader of the highest caliber, Ororo Munroe has proven nothing can hold her back.
 Storm remained one of the most beloved X-Men and an irreplaceable part of the team's mythos.
 Debuting on a stacked X-Men team, she was still able to stand out.
 Marvel and the creators who worked on Storm did their best to make her a better character, creating a superhero unlike any other."
 Chris Arrant of Newsarama wrote, "While her mutant ability to control the weather is a pivotal part of her, thanks to the writers and artists that have added layers to her character, it's Storm the woman and her often dueling qualities of tenacity, anger, forgiveness, and compassion that have forged her into a titan of modern fiction and cemented her into the bedrock foundation of Marvel Comics most important characters."
 IGN stated, "Storm's ability to manipulate and harness the weather makes her one of the most powerful mutants on Earth.
 But power like that comes at a great cost.
 Storm lives every day in a state of carefully maintained composure.
 Too much stress could be deadly for everyone around her.
 Fans have seen Storm as a thief, an X-Man, a fighter, and even a queen.
 Through it all, she remains one of the most relatable mutant heroes."